 Welcome!
 Since the beginning of the UNC School of Public Health (named the Gillings School of Global Public Health in 2008), nearly 80 years ago, our faculty, students and staff have sought to create and enhance a diverse and inclusive environment, even as we contributed to the social and physical conditions to support health for all.
 Diversity and inclusion are central to our mission to improve public health promote individual well-being and eliminate health inequities across North Carolina and around the world.
 In 2011, our school’s leaders created a statement about our commitment to diversity and inclusion.
 Read it here.
 In this section, I provide a detailed description about some of our history and activities that show our commitment to increasing diversity, inclusive excellence and reducing inequities.
 Here’s a very short version.

 Short take.
 Our faculty, staff and students have been committed to increasing diversity and reducing health inequities from the earliest days of the School.
 There should be no question about it: we are committed to reducing health and other inequities and increasing diversity and inclusive excellence.
-We do not tolerate sexual misconduct, bullying and harassment.
+We do not tolerate discrimination, bullying, harassment or sexual misconduct.
 In my blog, Monday Morning, I write frequently about these issues, including a post on the toppling of Silent Sam, the confederate monument on UNC’s campus, in August 2018.

 We’ve been working to advance health equity and reduce disparities for nearly as long as the School has existed.
 In 1945, a joint public health training program was established with North Carolina Central University (then the North Carolina Negroes College).
 Close partnerships with NCCU continue to this day.
 At a time when the South was segregated, people in this school were not intimidated by prevailing customs.
 That spirit is part of our school’s DNA.
 In the 1960s and 1970s, our faculty were among the most ardent supporters of desegregating what was still a segregated North Carolina.